 We, women, are so hard on ourselves.
 We are also so hard on others.
-In this day and age of wireless internet, I decided to hook a sister up with a few pointers.
+In this day and age of the wireless internet, I decided to hook a sister up with a few pointers.
 I’m only telling you this because these are all things I am working on as well, but letsbehonest, it’s hard.
 There’s hope.
-Every avalanche starts with a snowball, unless it started with an aftershock of an earthquake.
+Every avalanche starts with a snowball unless it started with an aftershock of an earthquake.
 But, in most instances, it’s a snowball.
-What I am trying to say is, change doesn’t happen overnight, but it starts with small initiatives that become habit.
+What I am trying to say is, change doesn’t happen overnight, but it starts with small initiatives that become a habit.
 I’ll be 30 years old in 610 days, so I need to get to it.
 So, here we go.

 1) Stop hating on yourself and others.
 Do you always wanna be a hater?
 Yeah, maybe she just posted a picture of her chiseled 12-pack on Instagram with #girlswholift and got 87 likes.
 Who cares?
 Are you really going to throw a pity party and not like her photo.
 Wow, payback!
 Feel better?
 Too many questions, I know.
 Also, stop hating on yourself.
 Especially, in front of others.
 You post a selfie in return with #prettierwithmakeup.
 Now, you’re just fishing for compliments, and no one is really taking that bait.
 It just makes your followers uncomfortable.

 2) Stop being petty.
 Some of my friends know this about me, but here’s the story.
 A guy I once dated also dated another girl prior to me.
 I don’t like her.
 The end.
 How does this make sense?
 I don’t like her because she dated my ex-boyfriend.
 If this says anything, I should like her, since we probably have more in common with each other than we do him.
 Whatever.
 Women are petty, just stop.